-The staff will use the following development criteria to evaluate the potential impacts and opportunities of a development proposal.
+The staff will use the following development criteria and other yet undetermined criteria to evaluate the potential impacts and opportunities of a development proposal.
 The Commission can use the development criteria to determine if a development proposal is consistent with the Plan and to determine if the proposal creates negative impacts to adjacent properties.
 Using the criteria consistently for each proposal will help the Village staff coordinate infrastructure and utilities.